tamaroning/wanco/README.md

 $ a.out
 ```

-Trigger checkpoint by sending `SIGUSR1` signal from another teminal:
+While tje process is running, you can trigger checkpoint by sending `SIGUSR1` signal from another teminal:

 (The running process is automatically terminated and the snapshot file is created.)